intelie/tinymap/README.md

 ![](https://docs.google.com/spreadsheets/d/e/2PACX-1vQGaL2vuiOAxMH8809j4HiYPfK1uxSYpNIYNQAl-_eGbvhBC2BJR2bE_-sbAhBkq-xFpTzTa3hcUZ9i/pubchart?oid=2125978251&format=image)

 Also note that this is just the hash table structure costs.
 This can be further improved by introducing aggressive value caching.

+### Are there any downsides?

+Yes.
+We save some memory by not storing Entry<K, V> objects, only arrays of keys and values.
+So, iterating through the map's `entrySet` performs more allocations than a typical Map implementation.

+This can be mitigated by using `Map#forEach` or using `getKeyAt(index)` and `getValueAt(index)` methods in a for loop.

 ## Usage